How Does a Shower Work?

 - Hot water supply

 Let’s start with an easy explanation.
-Hot and cold water supply pipes separately funnel water into the pressure-balancing valve.
-There it’s mixed together when you turn on the taps and sent up the showerhead riser and out of your showerhead.
+Hot water pipes and cold pipes separately funnel water into the pressure balance valve.
+It is here where they combine when you turn on the taps, with the water moving up the shower head riser and out of your shower head.

 The valve is where everything gets a little more technical.
 Inside, it keeps the hot and cold water separate until you’re ready for them to mix and turn the taps.